DashaEscobar/SQAPlantilla/{{ cookiecutter.repo_name }}/README.md

     ├── LICENSE
     ├── README.md              <- The top-level README for developers using this project.
+    ├── CITATION.cff           <- Way to cite this project.
+    ├── CODE_OF_CONDUCT.md     <- Expected behavior rules from the community and the project owners.
+    ├── CONTRIBUTING.md        <- Contribution rules for the project.
     ├── data
     │   └── raw                <- The original, immutable data dump.
     │